-RAY BAUM’S Act is named for the late Ray Baum, the former vice-president of government affairs at the National Association of Broadcasters.
-It’s also an acronym for Repack Airwaves Yielding Better Access for Users of Modern Services Act of 2018.
-It’s a mouthful, but it’s worth paying attention to.
+RAY BAUM’S Act is an acronym for Repack Airwaves Yielding Better Access for Users of Modern Services Act of 2018.
+The name is unwieldy, but the legislation is important.

 What is Kari’s Law?

-Kari’s Law is named after Kari Hunt, who was killed in a hotel room in 2013.
-Her daughter, 9-year-old Brianna, tried to call 911 four times, but was unaware that the hotel’s phone system required that users dial a prefix (often 9) to reach an outside line — even in emergencies.
+Kari’s Law is named after Kari Hunt, a homicide victim in a 2013 incident in a hotel room.
+Her daughter tried to call 911 but could not reach an outside line because she was unaware that the hotel’s phone system required a prefix, even in emergencies.

-There’s also an “onsite notification” requirement in the law.
-Say someone in an office or hotel room calls 911.
-Not only will their call be connected to emergency services, but the front desk or reception desk in the building will also be notified that a guest or employee might be in distress.
+The law also requires an “onsite notification.”
+Any emergency calls placed from an MLTS will not only reach emergency services, but the front desk or the reception desk in the building will also be notified that a guest or employee might be in distress.
 Employees of the building will almost always be faster to respond than emergency services, and they can provide vital assistance in the interim.

 What These Laws Mean for Your Hotel

-By September 23, 2019, all MLTS manufacturers and providers will be required to:
+As of September 23, 2019, all MLTS manufacturers and providers are required to: